Duramax LML DPF Delete Guide

 - Tuner (capable of DPF deletes)

 First off, you’ll need the delete kit which is simply just a portion of the exhaust system.
-We’ll cover this below but you can either replace just the DPF section, or you can do a full turbo-back or downpipe-back exhaust.
+You can either replace just the DPF section, or you can do a full turbo-back or downpipe-back exhaust.
 Secondly, you’ll need a tuner capable of handling the delete.
 Most name brand tuners are actually no longer capable, so we’ll provide a few recommendations below.

 All of the emissions systems that get deleted sit in between the downpipe and the muffler.
 Using a simple delete kit will just replace the piping that has the DOC, DPF, and SCR.
 It should be a direct bolt on and not require any modification.
 It’s simply one pipe that replaces this whole section of the exhaust.
 These kits are usually about $300.